Parallel-NetCDF/E3SM-IO/utils/README.md

 **dat2nc** is a utility program that converts a PIO decomposition file (in a text format) to a NetCDF file, which can be fed to `e3sm_io` benchmark to evaluate the I/O performance.

-## dat2decom
-**dat2decom** is similar to dat2nc except it supports other file format other than NetCDF classic 64-bit data format.

 ### Convert the data decomposition file into NetCDF file
 The instructions below explain how to convert the data decomposition file into